Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

-The final step of our proposed lightweight search process is the application of Locality Sensitive Hashing (LSH) to the MinHash signatures generated from relevant terms filtered by Top-K or Mid-N percentile.
+The final step of our proposed lightweight search process is the application of Locality Sensitive Hashing (LSH) to the MinHash signatures generated from relevant features filtered by Top-F or Mid-C percentile.
 With the smaller set of colliding code fragments, we apply exact similarity search by computing the dot product between the query and the candidates to further refine the results.

+Our proposed DeSkew-LSH search retrieves a list of candidates ($n=100$) in sub-linear time and passes them to the second stage of the code-to-code recommendation system proposed by the Aroma authors~\cite{luan2019}.
+The second stage is responsible to produce the final recommendations by performing pruning and re-ranking to filter out irrelevant candidates then followed by clustering and intersecting to summarise the candidates into concise and distinct recommendations, as illustrated in Figure \ref{fig:senatus}.